jipolanco/Circulation.jl/README.md

 The software requires Julia 1.6 or above.
 See below for installation details.
 We take advantage of a number of Julia packages.
-The full list of dependencies is listed in the different `Project.toml` files, while the actual version numbers that have been known to work are listed in `Manifest.toml`.
+The full list of dependencies is listed in the different `Project.toml` files, while the actual version numbers that have been known to work are detailed in `Manifest.toml`.
-As detailed below, the Julia package manager allows to easily install the very same versions of the packages listed in the manifest.
+As illustrated further below, the Julia package manager allows to easily install the very same versions of the packages listed in the manifest files.

 This software runs on standard CPUs.
 It is possible to take advantage of the availability of multiple shared-memory CPUs for thread-based parallelisation.